By Helena Alcoverro, on 20 May 2021

 Repeat customer rate is basically what percentage of your customers make more than one purchase.
 To calculate this you simply need to divide your number of repeat customers (R) by your number of unique customers (U).

 How frequently are customers coming back to buy from you?
 Purchase frequency rate measures this very important metric.
 Again, choose your time period and this time divide the number of orders placed (O) by the number of unique customers (U).

 Average Order Price

 How much do customers spend on average when they make a purchase?
 Divide your total revenue (R) for the time period by your number of orders placed (O).

 R / O = average order place

 Customer lifetime value is the total revenue you expect and receive from a customer through the full customer life cycle.
 This is where it all comes together and you can identify your high value customers and target more audiences like them.
 You can analyze customer purchasing data like their particular average order price, purchase frequency rate, etc. to project what this value might be.

 4 Strategies to Increase You Customer Retention Rate

 So now you have lots of different rates to work with.
 But how do you know if your customer retention rate is good or bad?
 Well it depends on your industry average.
-Let’s look at the results from research done by Statista on the average industry retention rates.
+Let’s look at the average industry retention rates according to Paddle.

 - Retail: 63%